Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 \subsection{Relational Hyperevent Model}

 The event sequence in Equation~\eqref{eq_hyperevent_sequence} is treated as a realization of a \textit{marked point process} .
 In this process, the \textit{points} represent the times \(t\) when hyperevents occur, and the \textit{marks} specify the senders \(I\) and receivers \(J\) involved in each event.
 Related to this point process is a \textit{counting process} \(N(t, I, J)\), which records the number of hyperevents from group \(I\) to group \(J\) observed up to time \(t\).
 The dynamics of the counting process can be modeled using both exogenous and endogenous features.
 Here, \textit{exogenous} refers to factors external to the temporal hypergraph, while \textit{endogenous} refers to factors arising from within it.
 To capture these dynamics, we incorporate the \textit{event history} at time \(t\) in the sub-\(\sigma\)-algebra \(\mathcal{H}_{t} = \sigma \left( \{ (t_m, I_m, J_m) \mid t_m \leq t \} \right)\).
-If exogenous information is available, it should be included in the \textit{filtration} \(\mathbb{H} = \{\mathcal{H}_{t}\}_{t \ge 0}\).
+If exogenous information is available -- {such as author score and paper impact in the synthetic example} -- it should be included in the \textit{filtration} \(\mathbb{H} = \{\mathcal{H}_{t}\}_{t \ge 0}\).

-Under the assumptions that make \(N(\cdot, I, J)\) a right-continuous sub-martingale, adapted to the filtration \(\mathbb{H}\), we can apply the \textit{Doob-Meyer theorem} \citep{perry2013point} to decompose it into two parts: a \textit{noisy} component \(M(\cdot, I, J)\), and a \textit{predictable} component, the \textit{cumulative intensity process} \(\Lambda(\cdot, I, J)\).
+Under the assumptions that make \(N(\cdot, I, J)\) a right-continuous sub-martingale, adapted to the filtration \(\mathbb{H}\), we can apply the \textit{Doob-Meyer theorem} \citep{perry2013point} to decompose {the counting process} into two parts: a \textit{noisy} component \(M(\cdot, I, J)\), and a \textit{predictable} component, the \textit{cumulative intensity process} \(\Lambda(\cdot, I, J)\).
 If it exists, the \textit{intensity function} is defined as \(\lambda(t, I, J) = \dfrac{\partial \Lambda(t, I, J)}{\partial t}\).
 This function describes the \textit{instantaneous rate} at which the hyperevent \((t, I, J)\) occurs.
 We decompose this rate as follows: